dotMorten/ExtensionSDKSample/README.md

 - `design` : These are files used by the Visual Studio designer.
 None of these are actually going into the app.
 In this case we have a DLL to provide extra design time metadata about the control, and the uncompiled control template for the controls.
 - `redist` : These files are resources and native dlls that should just be xcopy-deployed to generated application layout.
 - `References` : These are files that should be added as a reference.
 Ie this is what gives you intellisense, tells the compilers what methods are available etc. For .NET libraries this is both the DLL binary + the metadata inside it.
 For C++ it's just the .winmd file with the metadata - the C++ binary is copied using the `redist` folder (.NET libraries are binary + .winmd file in one).
 We also add the .xml documentation for DLLs here so we get code summary in intellisense.
-- `neutral` : When something is specified as `neutral` it means 'use/deploy these files regardless of CPU architecture.
-Images, AnyCPU libraries, .winmd files etc are all platform neutral.
+- `neutral` : When something is specified as `neutral` it means 'use/deploy these files regardless of CPU architecture'.
+Images, AnyCPU libraries, .winmd files etc are all platform neutral and goes in here.
 - `x86`,`x64`,`ARM` : Files in these folders are only used based on the active CPU architecture.
-Typically binaries compiled for the specific architecture.
+This is typically binaries compiled for the specific architecture.